Messianic Community in Philadelphia

 The True One

 Yeshua is the ‘True One’ because he speaks the Truth; no lie ever leaves his mouth.
 He is also called the True and Faithful witness of the El Elyon (Most High God) (Revelation 19:11).
 He speaks only what he hears his Father tells him to say, even to these communities of faith (John 12:49).
-His truthful words convict them of sin and righteousness.
+His truthful words convict them of sin and unrighteousness.

 “The true Torah was in his [Yeshua’s) mouth, and no dishonesty was found on his lips; he walked with me in peace and uprightness and turned many away from sin” (Malachi 2:6).